-Tom joined Duke in February of 2005 as the department's Director of Athletic Development.
-Since that time, Tom has served as Associate Director of Athletics, Development and Planning and Senior Associate Director of Athletics, Development and Planning.
-In May of 2013, Coffman was promoted to Deputy Director of Athletics/Development.
+Tom Coffman joined the Duke Athletics staff in February of 2005 and serves as the department’s Deputy Director of Athletics/Development.
+Coffman previously held titles of Associate Director of Athletics, Development and Planning and Senior Associate Director of Athletics, Development and Planning prior to being promoted into his current role in May of 2013.

 As a Deputy Director of Athletics, Coffman is a member of Director of Athletics and Vice President Kevin White’s executive staff committee, which is responsible for the day-today administration of the department.
-Outside of Durham, the Greenville, Ohio native served as the Chair of the ACC Development Directors group from 2012-13 and currently is the Vice Chair of the ACC Men’s Tennis Committee.
+Outside of Durham, he served as the Chair of the ACC Development Directors group from 2012-13 and Chair of the ACC Men’s Tennis Committee from 2014-2016.

 A 1974 graduate of Heidelberg College, Coffman is a past president of both Cure International (2000-02) and Orthopaedic Research & Education Foundation (1997-2000).
 His experience on the collegiate level stems from stints at Tiffin University (director of athletics and dean of men from 1974-78 & 1980-81 and director of alumni relations and development from 1981-82), Albion College (vice president for institutional advancement from 1986-88; also served in other capacities from 1982-86) and University of Missouri-Rolla (vice chancellor for university advancement from 1988-92).

-Coffman resides in Durham with his wife of 38 years, Debby.
-They are the proud parents of twin sons Jon and Ben.
+Coffman resides in Durham with his wife of 40 years, Debby.
+They are the proud parents of twin sons, Jon and Ben.

 BDN+ presented by Delta users